 Marks for resubmissions will be subject to capping in the following way.
-A pre-resubmission Module Aggregate will be calculated using the failed mark(s):
+A pre-resubmission module aggregate will be calculated using the failed mark(s):

-- If the pre-resubmission Module Aggregate was under the pass mark then the aggregate can improve up to the pass mark only. - If the pre-resubmission Module Aggregate was over the pass mark then the aggregate is capped at this pre-resubmission aggregate.
+- If the pre-resubmission module aggregate was under the pass mark then the aggregate can improve up to the pass mark only. - If the pre-resubmission module aggregate was over the pass mark then the aggregate is capped at this pre-resubmission aggregate.

-- Certificate of Higher Education in Rehabilitation Studies - Diploma of Higher Education in Rehabilitation Studies - Ordinary Degree in Rehabilitation Studies (unclassified Level 6 award)
+- Certificate of Higher Education in Rehabilitation Sciences - Diploma of Higher Education in Rehabilitation Sciences - Ordinary Degree in Rehabilitation Sciences (unclassified Level 6 award) - BSc (Hons) Rehabilitation Sciences (classified Level 6 award)

-BSc Rehabilitation Studies (Hons)

-This will be awarded to students who have met the following conditions: Have attempted 360 credits for the BSc (Hons) Physiotherapy and passed all core modules except for either HS340/SE340 Professional Enquiry Proposal or HS367/SE314: Evidencing Practice and Continuing Professional Development.
+To be eligible for a BSc (Hons) Rehabilitation Studies Sciences, this will be awarded to students who have met the following conditions: Have attempted 360 credits for the BSc (Hons) Physiotherapy and passed no less than 330 core credits and no more than 345 core credits.